milufranz08/milufranz08/README.md

 # HI, MY NAME IS MILU. 👋

 I’m a software engineer living in Dayton, Ohio.
-My expertise is in building web-based applications and data representations with JavaScript.
-In addition to my day job, I am the co-founder of [Imagine.Dat](http://www.imagine-dat.com), a Data Visualization Dayton meetup.
+My expertise is in building mobile and web-based applications and data representations with TypeScript and JavaScript.
+In addition to my day job, I am the co-founder of [Imagine.Dat](https://github.com/imagine-dat), a Data Visualization Dayton meetup.

 ### BLOG & WRITING